subratpalhar92/mastering_java/java-ds-algo/1A-Index.md

     - A tree provides fast O(logN) insertion, searching, and deletion
     -
     - An unbalanced binary tree is much easier to program than a balanced tree,
-    - but unfortunately ordered data can reduce its performance to O(N) time, no better than a linked list.
+    - But unfortunately ordered data can reduce its performance to O(N) time, no better than a linked list.
     - However, if you're sure the data will arrive in random order, there's no point using a balanced tree.
     -
     -